Get

 As you might notice, none of the other Scottish terriers have a white coat.
 To get this white coat on the Westie, very selective breeding was required.
 Specifically, very selective breeding with the Cairn Terrier, which can come in white.

-Their white coat makes them very distinctive and adorable.
+Their white coats make them very distinctive and adorable.
 It’s one of the most recognizable traits they have.
 However, it also makes them easy to spot in the field and makes it less likely their owner would mistake them for a wild animal.

 3. They’re Extremely Playful Dogs

 Westies are very playful.
 They’re lively, energetic dogs that tend to be 100% on all the time.
-However, they don’t technically require much exercise.
-To thrive, they only need about 30 minutes to an hour a day.
-Even with this exercise, though, they’ll spend much of their time exploring and finding things to chase.
+To thrive, they need a minimum of an hour of exercise a day.
+During walks, they’ll spend much of their time exploring and finding things to chase.

 Sadly, many owners don’t quite understand how lively these dogs are.
 While they are affectionate, they don’t tend to cuddle simply because they don’t sit down long enough.
 After all, they were bred to chase rats and other small animals all day.
 Many people describe them as having the energy level of a toddler.